catenax-ng/cx-core-managed-identity-wallets/README.md

 Altogether four secrets are needed
 * catenax-managed-identity-wallets-secrets
 * catenax-managed-identity-wallets-acapy-secrets.
-If the Indy Ledger is restricted then the DID of the used Seed must be registiered manually before starting AcaPy.
+If the Indy Ledger is Write-Restricted to endorser then the DID of the used Seed must be registiered manually before starting AcaPy.
 * postgres-acapy-secret-config
 * postgres-managed-identity-wallets-secret-config